-Factors that prompt suicide in older age include physical limitations (more pain and fatigue), regrets over estranged relationships or unmet goals, loss of a spouse, retirement from meaningful employment, or loss of one’s home or independence.
+Factors that prompt suicide as people age include physical limitations (more pain and fatigue), regrets over estranged relationships or unmet goals, loss of a spouse, retirement from meaningful employment, or loss of one’s home or independence.
 Adults ages 45-64 have the highest suicide rate (19.6%), followed closely by those over 85 (19.4%).
 Those most vulnerable will exhibit one or more of the other warning signs.

 People who plan their suicide attempts often research the internet for ways to kill themselves.
 Many families have found such a web-browsing history after a loved one took his own life.

 9. Giving Away Prized Possessions

 A person plotting his demise may start giving away items that have been important to him, especially those that are most expensive.

 If you see yourself in any of these indicators, please don’t give up.
 Think of those who love you, not of the pain you’re trying to escape.
 Ask God to sustain you through the pain rather than model to loved ones that suicide is a valid way to escape the pain.

 In one sense, dying is easy.
 It’s living that’s hard.
 Are you willing to do the hard thing for the sake of those who would be heartbroken over your passing, and for the sake of future ministry God may have for you?

 Believe me, I know experientially what despair and hopelessness are like — but I also know that dawn follows the night, that sorrow doesn’t last forever, that God enables and uses a person even when He doesn’t remove all depressive episodes.